gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 **You'll find a demo app** repository [here](https://github.com/gbarillot/rails-vue-demo-app), so you could play with the code and test it out.

-*Disclaimer*: I am not a "Javascript developer".
-I'm a Python -> PHP -> Ruby/Rails dev for 15 years, and this blog post is a highly opinionated way of solving common problems using a Rails 5.1+ back-end stack, primarily targeted for Back-end devs. who want to start building a SPA without being totally lost.
-If you see something atrocious in my code, feel free to shoot me an Email (or even better, ask for a PR on the demo repo).
-Thanks.

 ## 1. The specs

 Let's start with what I really wanted for this demo project: